Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

 Coupled Weinstein handles were introduced more recently by Eliashberg--Ganatra--Lazarev \cite{eliashbergganatralazarev}.
 A \emph{coupled Weinstein $(k,\ell)$-handle} ($0\leq\ell\leq k\leq n$) is a Weinstein $k$-handle together with a (germ of) Lagrangian submanifold $L$ passing through $p$ such that $Z$ is tangent to $L$ and the restriction of $\phi$ to $L$ has a Morse critical point of index $\ell$.
 The \emph{standard coupled Weinstein $(k,\ell)$-handle} is given by

+For example, $L_{n,n}$ is the core of the underlying Weinstein $n$-handle and $L_{n,0}$ is the cocore.
 Again, a general coupled Weinstein handle need not be locally modelled on the standard coupled handle, but it can be canonically deformed to the standard one.
 Of course, there is no reason to stop with just one Lagrangian---we could just as well consider (as we will later) multiple $Z$-invariant Lagrangians passing through $p$ on which the restriction of $\phi$ is Morse.

-Dimitroglou Rizell \cite[\S 4]{rizellambientsurgery} introduced what we shall call an \emph{exact embedded Lagrangian $k$-handle} for $0\leq k<n$.
-This consists of attaching a coupled Weinstein $(k,k)$-handle followed by a Weinstein $(k+1)$-handle, such that the pair cancel (as Weinstein handles), so the result is an exact Lagrangian cobordism inside a trivial Liouville cobordism (i.e.\ a symplectization).
+An \emph{exact embedded Lagrangian $k$-handle} for $0\leq k<n$ is a coupled Weinstein $(k,k)$-handle followed by a Weinstein $(k+1)$-handle, such that the pair cancel (as Weinstein handles), so the result is an exact Lagrangian cobordism inside a trivial Liouville cobordism (i.e.\ a symplectization); see Dimitroglou Rizell \cite[\S 4]{rizellambientsurgery} or Bourgeois--Sabloff--Traynor \cite{bourgeoissablofftraynor}.
 We will not appeal to this notion logically, but it provides relevant context for the constructions of this section.